 Programme Educational Objectives

-- PEO1: Graduates will be able to comprehend Mathematics, Science, Engineering fundamentals; laboratory and work- based experiences to formulate and solve problems in the domain and shall develop proficiency in the computer-based engineering and the use of computational tools.
+- PEO1: Graduates will formulate and solve problems in the mechanical engineering domain and will develop proficiency in computer based engineering and use of computational tools.

-- PEO2: Graduates will be equipped to communicate and engage in team-based work on multidisciplinary engineering projects and will practice the ethics of their profession.
+- PEO2: Graduates will communicate and engage in team-based work on multidisciplinary engineering projects practicing the ethics in their profession.

-- PEO3: Graduates will recognize the importance of self-learning and engage in continuous independent learning to become experts either as entrepreneurs or employees in the field.
+- PEO3: Graduates will recognize the importance of self-learning and engage in continuous independent learning to become successful entrepreneurs or professionals in their domain.

 PO1: Engineering knowledge